-International students: International students on assistantship without a U.S. Social Security card/number must arrive on campus, register for classes, and complete the required International student SEVIS check-in process outlined in the International Student Arrival Guide (https://www.clemson.edu/campus-life/campus-services/international/student-arrival/arrival-guide.html) a minimum of 15 days prior to the University's official "late enrollment" period.
-Please find the enrollment deadline for the relevant term at the Registrar's academic calendar page: http://www.registrar.clemson.edu/html/acad_cal.htm.
+International students: International students on assistantship without a U.S. Social Security card/number must arrive on campus, register for classes, and complete the required International student SEVIS check-in process outlined in the International Student Arrival Guide a minimum of 20 days prior to the University's official "late enrollment" period.
+Please find the enrollment deadline for the relevant term on the Registrar's academic calendar page.
 It is ideal to arrive earlier, but remember that International students cannot arrive more than 30 days prior to their program start date found on the front page of their I-20 or DS-2019 Certificate of Eligibility.
 Additionally, students who are not native English speakers must demonstrate proficiency prior to being appointed as a teaching assistant.
 The Office of International Services is located in 108 Long Hall.